 This unique take on presenting the complexities of the aged care health sector was recognised at the 2017 Educational Publishing Awards Australia with the Best Tertiary Student Resource award.
 The judges stated that:

 “The richness of the videos and quality of the case studies links the content to the real world and elevates and humanises this publication.
 The book puts people at the forefront.
 It gives the reader examples of how things play out in the world through a variety of media.”

 Indigeneity: A Politics of Potential – Australia, Fiji and New Zealand

-Another recent publication by a CSU academic that addresses a key issue in Australian politics and social culture is Indigeneity by Associate Professor Dominic O’Sullivan.
+Another recent publication by a Charles Sturt academic that addresses a key issue in Australian politics and social culture is Indigeneity by Associate Professor Dominic O’Sullivan.

-Dr O’Sullivan is an associate professor of political science at CSU and has a long history in research and public policy concerning Indigenous peoples in Australia and New Zealand.
+Dr O’Sullivan is an associate professor of political science and has a long history in research and public policy concerning Indigenous peoples in Australia and New Zealand.

 His latest book uses political science to explain Indigenous politics.
 Associate Professor O’Sullivan says that the book provides an Indigenous framework for thinking about how to engage liberal societies in discussions about reconciliation, self-determination and sovereignty.

 “Indigeneity is a claim to the liberal recognition of difference,” he said.
 “This has some acceptance in New Zealand, for example, but remains peripheral to mainstream Australian politics.
 Liberal freedom is culturally contextualised.
 Culture and context matter.”